 Give ownership over specific costs

-Divide responsibilities so everyone has a piece of ownership:
+Distribute responsibilities so everyone owns a piece:

 - Sous chef: Responsible for trimming loss on fish and meat

-- Commis: Tracks how much vegetables go in the waste bin
+- Commis: Tracks vegetable waste

-💡 Example weekly check:
+?
+Example weekly check:

-Every Monday you discuss with your team:
+Every Monday discuss with your team:

-- Did all portions follow the recipe?
+- Did all portions follow recipe guidelines?

 Reward cost-conscious behavior